UBC-MDS/gdphelper/README.md

 (TODO proper names)

 - `download_zip`: Downloads the zipped data, extracts and renames the appropriate csv.
 - Function #2: Loads the data, removes spurious columns, renames used columns, scrubs and data issues.
 Returns a basic data frame and some category flags.
 - Function #3: Evaluates the data category and generates summary statistics by year, region, industry, etc.
 - Function #4: Generates a set of visualizations of the data set.

+This package is built upon a bunch of popular packages in Python ecosystem, including `zipfile`, ...
+What makes this package unique is that it incorporates the common functionalities and streamlines the workflow from downloading the data to performing simple EDA, specifically for the GDP-related data from the Canadian Government Open Data Portal.

 ## Installation